 What is global payroll compliance?

 International or global payroll compliance is the process of making sure your payroll policies and procedures are in line with location-specific laws and regulations.
 Whether you're paying a team member in a country, region, or state, your payroll must comply with the laws of the land.

-Depending on the country and its laws, running payroll could mean calculating wages in line with labor laws, withholding the appropriate taxes, and deducting social security, pension, health insurance, or matching contributions.
+Depending on the location and its governing laws, running payroll could mean calculating wages in line with labor laws, withholding the appropriate taxes, and deducting social security, pension, health insurance, or matching contributions according to regulations.

-What are the main challenges of managing payroll compliance internationally?
+What are the main challenges of managing global payroll compliance?

 Every country has legislation regarding employer-employee relationships.
 These regulations impact everything from how much workers are paid to what taxes they owe and how their data needs to be protected.

 Understanding all these laws and ensuring that you’re following them correctly is complicated enough when dealing with one country.
 When you're an international employer hiring around the globe, you have to figure out all these details for multiple countries.

 On top of that, global payroll means dealing with diverse time zones, currencies, and languages.
 Here are some of the critical hurdles to consider—plus some tips for how to overcome them.